CookEditors/NOS/_posts/2015-08-28-score-none-for-the-chair.md

 “What do you mean, no knife stabs?
 He carved her up, didn’t he?”

 “True, Bub, but there was no signs of one-shot knife stabs.
 It was all good, clean carving.
-At one time, the guy must have been a butcher, be was handy with a knife.”
+At one time, the guy must have been a butcher, he was handy with a knife.”

 “If he didn’t kill her, it was two other fellows with the same name.
 He had to admit he carved her up because he was caught with part of the torso in the bag.
 Right now he’s just playing the old game of Chair-Ducking, hoping to win life instead of the Big Jolt.”

 Howard examined the file very carefully.
 “Look, Bub,” he said, “when you’ve been in this crime-chipping game as long as I have you’ll learn that a criminal investigator has two duties.
 One is to prove guilt and the other is to prove innocence.

-Personally, I’m not wholly positive that Gillen killed his wife before dismembering her body.
+“Personally, I’m not wholly positive that Gillen killed his wife before dismembering her body.
 Years ago, before the creation of modern criminal laboratories, Gillen would have been railroaded to his death.

-No one really knows how many innocent persons, men and women, have paid the extreme, official penalty for crimes they never committed.
+“No one really knows how many innocent persons, men and women, have paid the extreme, official penalty for crimes they never committed.
 But times have changed, Bub; when a person wins a rope around his neck or seat in the One-Way Chair, you can make book that he is guilty.”

 I scratched my head and said, “Well, what are you waiting for now?”